Distributional Statistical Models: Weak Moments, Cumulants, and a Central Limit Theorem: Introduction

+Classical moment theory provides a rich body of determinacy and indeterminacy results---a measure possessing moments of all orders may or may not be uniquely determined by them.
+The theory of moment-determinacy (M-determinacy) includes Carleman's sufficient condition for uniqueness, Krein's criterion for indeterminacy~\cite{Stoyanov2000Krein}\footnote{The criterion is due to M.~G.~Krein; as the original work is difficult to obtain, we cite throughout the accessible treatment of Stoyanov~\cite{Stoyanov2000Krein}.}, and the existence of continuous and discrete Stieltjes classes of distributions sharing the same ordinary moments.
+Canonical examples include the lognormal distribution and related heavy-tailed laws; see Berg~\cite{Berg1988}, Stoyanov~\cite{Stoyanov2013}, and the geometric perspective in~\cite{StoyanovInverardiTagliani2023}.
+The present work does not replace the classical moment problem, but rather introduces a kernel-weighted moment calculus in which the separating family is changed from the bare monomials $x^n$ to the weighted functions $x^n\varphi(x)$.
+The relation between weak uniqueness and classical M-determinacy is discussed in Section~\ref{subsec:classical-moment-problem}.

 Section~\ref{sec:preliminaries} introduces the framework, basic definitions, and the recovery of event probabilities from weak expectations.
 Section~\ref{sec:independence} develops independence and additivity.
 Section~\ref{sec:cumulants} studies weak transforms and cumulants.
 Section~\ref{sec:examples} presents illustrative examples.
 Section~\ref{sec:moment_problem} is the centrepiece: the weak moment problem and its uniqueness theorems.
-Section~\ref{sec:clt} establishes the weak CLT, its quantitative refinement, and the distributional CLT for kernel-weighted measures.
+Section~\ref{sec:multivariate} extends the framework to~$\R^d$.
+Section~\ref{sec:clt} establishes the weak CLT, its quantitative refinement (including a kernel-uniform version), and the distributional CLT for kernel-weighted measures.
 Section~\ref{sec:motivating-consequence} gives the statistical illustration.
 Section~\ref{sec:discussion} concludes.
 Appendix~\ref{app:leibniz} presents a technical estimate used in the proof of Theorem~\ref{thm:dc-unique}.
 Additional proofs omitted from the main text for brevity are collected in Appendix~\ref{app:proofs}.
 Appendix~\ref{app:reconstruction} develops Tikhonov reconstruction from weak data.

 \paragraph{Notation.} Throughout the paper, weak objects carry a superscript $\varphi$ denoting the kernel in play: ${}^{(\varphi)}m_n$ for weak moments, ${}^{(\varphi)}\phi(t)$ for the weak characteristic function, ${}^{(\varphi)}K(t)$ for the weak cumulant generating function, and ${}^{(\varphi)}\kappa_n$ for weak cumulants.
 Classical objects (when they exist) carry no superscript.